NVIDIA/NeMo-Guardrails/docs/user_guides/colang-language-syntax-guide.md

   $result = execute some_action(some_param_1=some_value_1, ...)
 ```

-All action parameters are passed like keyword arguments in python.
+All action parameters must be passed like keyword arguments in python.

-Actions are not defined in Colang.
-They are made available to the guardrails at runtime by the host application.
+Actions **are not defined** in Colang.
+They are made available to the guardrails configuration at runtime by the host application.

 ## Conclusion

 This was a brief introduction to Colang 1.0.
-For more details, check out the [Colang Reference](./colang-syntax-reference.md) document.
+For more details, check out the [Examples folder](../../examples) document.